 Module Forms and Guidance

 Please Note: Interactive Forms cannot be previewed in browser.
 If you have difficulty when clicking on the form link, please disable the Adobe Reader in-browser plugin and try again.
-For details of how to disable the plugin see the inbrowser plug ins guide [DOC 1,635KB].
+For details of how to disable the plugin see the In-browser plug in guide [PDF 145KB]

 - Summary of Module Approval Process [PDF 356KB]